VladimirMakaev/cqrs-journey-doc/Reference_03_DeepDive.markdown

 see is always slightly out of date.
 There are some scenarios where this delay is unacceptable, but they tend to be the exception rather than the rule.

+> Very often people attempting to introduce eventual consistency into a
+> system run into problems from the business side.
+A very large part of
+> the reason of this is that they use the word consistent or consistency
+> when talking with domain experts / business stakeholders.
+> ...
+> Business users hear “Consistency” and they tend to think it means that
+> the data will be wrong.
+That the data will be incoherent and
+> contradictory.
+This is not actually the case.
+Instead try using the
+> word “stale” or “old”, in discussions when the word stale is used the
+> business people tend to realize that it just means that someone could
+> have changed the data, that they may not have the latest copy of it.
+> Greg Young: [Quick Thoughts on Eventual Consistency][youngeventual]

 # Eventual Consistency and CQRS